Secreto31126/whatsapp-api-js/README.md

 -   Get the API token, either a temporal or a [permanent one](https://developers.facebook.com/docs/whatsapp/business-management-api/get-started).
--   Get your App secret from App Settings > Basic > App Secret.
+-   Get your App secret from the dashboard in App Settings > Basic > App Secret.
 -   More in-depth information on how to set and retrieve this values is available at
     [the module documentation](https://whatsappapijs.web.app/types/types.TheBasicConstructorArguments.html)